Bev Hale Counselling Psychotherapist, Supervisor, PG Child & Adolescents MBACP

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Initial Assessment & Meeting £20

 Counselling Supervision £45 per hour £60 per hour and a half.

-Concessions are negotiable for students and low income.
+Concessions are negotiable for students.